School Logo School Logo

 The Government believes that head teachers and school leaders should decide how to use the funding for PE and Sports in school.
 They are held accountable for the decisions they make through:

-The performance outcomes of all pupils compared with their peers
+• The performance outcomes of all pupils compared with their peers

-The Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular in those areas where specific funding has been provided
+• The Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular in those areas where specific funding has been provided

-The reports that schools are required to publish online for Parents
+• The reports that schools are required to publish online for Parents

-Sports Premium Statement 2019-20
+Sports Premium Statement 2023-2024

-Chorleywood Primary School is using the Sports Premium Funding to improve the provision of Physical Education and sport for the benefit of pupils so they develop healthy lifestyles.
+Chorleywood Primary School is using the Sports Premium Funding to improve the provision of physical education and sport for the benefit of pupils so they develop healthy lifestyles.
 This is an area of the curriculum we feel particularly passionate about.

 The Governors agree that the money must be used so that: all children benefit regardless of sporting ability; that the most able children are given the opportunity to compete in advanced tournaments; and that staff have access to training opportunities and continued professional development.